dotmaniac/famigo_gapps/README.md

 |||Newsstand||Wallet|
 |||||YouTube|

-¹ Core Apps includes the core system base apps as well as Google Play services, Google Play Store, TalkBack, Google TTS, and Cloud Print (on 4.4 Only).
+¹ Core Apps includes the core system base apps as well as Google Play services, Google Play Store, and Cloud Print (on 4.4 Only).

 ² Face Unlock is installed on devices with a front camera.

 App Remover